All Episodes

 A sedate event where a question of how she gets her hair done on a daily basis is what gets reported.

-A female asks that question.
+A female asked that question.

 They call me the sexist.

-Just like you don't cry in baseball.
+You don't cry in politics, just like you don't cry in baseball.

-You want to hear Mrs. Clinton lose it.
+You want to hear Mrs. Clinton lose it?

-Uh she lost her temper.
+She lost her temper.

-She had an ashtray, she might have thrown it.
+She might have thrown it.

 It all happened because John Edwards decided to throw in with Obama.

-Listen to the Every time he speaks out for change, every time I fight for change, the forces of status quo are going to attack every single time.
+Every time he speaks out for change, every time I fight for change, the forces of status quo are going to attack every single time.

 I mean, I didn't hear these kind of attacks from Senator Clinton when she was ahead.